Haplogroup A (Y-DNA): Europe

-(The above phylogenetic tree is based on the ISOGG, YCC, and other, peer-reviewed research.

-Subclade distribution
+Subclades

 A00 (A00-AF6)

-Mendez et al. (2013) announced the discovery of a previously unknown haplogroup, for which they proposed the designator "A00".
-"Genotyping of a DNA sample that was submitted to a commercial genetic-testing facility demonstrated that the Y chromosome of this African American individual carried the ancestral state of all known Y chromosome SNPs.
-To further characterize this lineage, which we dubbed A00, for proposed nomenclature)"; "We have renamed the basal branch in Cruciani et al. [2011] as A0 (previously A1b) and refer to the presently reported lineage as A00.
-For deep branches discovered in the future, we suggest continuing the nomenclature A000, and so on."
-It has an estimated age of around 275 kya, so is roughly contemporary with the known appearance of earliest known anatomically modern humans, such as Jebel Irhoud.

 A00 is also sometimes known as "Perry's Y-chromosome" (or simply "Perry's Y").
-This previously unknown haplogroup was discovered in 2012 in the Y chromosome of an African-American man who had submitted his DNA for commercial genealogical analysis.
-The subsequent discovery of other males belonging to A00 led to the reclassification of Perry's Y as A00a (A-L1149).
+This previously unknown haplogroup was discovered in 2012 in the Y chromosome of an African-American man who had submitted his DNA to FamilyTreeDNA.
+He was identified as a descendent of Albert Perry, hence the name.
+Mendez et al. (2013) announced the discovery of this previously unknown haplogroup, for which they proposed the designator "A00".
+Perry'Y would later be redesignated A00a after the discovery of a similar but different group from Cameroon.

+A00 has an estimated age of around 275 kya, so is roughly contemporary with the known appearance of earliest known anatomically modern humans, such as Jebel Irhoud.

-Researchers later found A00 was possessed by 11 Mbo males of Western Cameroon (Bantu) (out of a sample of 174 (6.32%).
-Subsequent research suggested that the overall rate of A00 was even higher among the Mbo, i.e. 9.3% (8 of 86) were later found to fall within A00b (A-A4987).
+Researchers later found A00 was possessed by 11 Mbo males of Western Cameroon (Bantu) (out of a sample of 174; 6.32%).
+Subsequent research suggested that the overall rate of A00 was even higher among the Mbo, i.e. 9.3% (8 of 86).
+The Mbo samples were later classified as its own subgroup, A00b (A-A4987).